-5 How to Configure Triggers with LAS AF Software?
+5 How to Configure Triggers in the LAS AF Software?

-This section describes the different trigger capabilities that can be performed with the Leica TCS SP5, TCS SP5 II, and DM6000 CFS.
+This section describes the different trigger capabilities, that can performed with the Leica TCS SP8 or DM6000 CFS.
 There are three prerequisites for triggering applications:

-- 1. The system must be equipped with the Leica trigger unit. - 2.
-Trigger cables need to be present. - 3.
-The software license for the Electrophysiology tool or for the Live Data Mode must be active.
+- 1. The system must be equipped with the Leica trigger unit: - 2.
+Trigger cables need to be present; - The software license for the Electrophysiology tool or for the Live Data Mode must be active.
 Within one of these tools, triggers can be assigned.